jvojak/github_search/README.md

 	Client ID - the one that is generated in your database (table oauth_clients, with name 'client' Secret - client secret
 	Grant Type - Client Credentials

+Use token (as bearer, in header - click on use token)

 - Expected output:
 ```json